scottcorgan/query-parse/README.md

 # query-parse

 Parse query strings to objects and objects to strings.
-Hides null or empty values.
+USEFUL: Removes null or empty values.

 ## Install